 The capstone project of this training has caught my attention because of all the tools you learn.
 I have learned to carry out a SWOT analysis and develop multi-stakeholder radargrams based on the strength, capacity, motivation, and mandate of many different actors.
 I have also learned to identify the threats to conservation and contributing factors while proposing strategies to be implemented to mitigate these threats and develop a real project that will benefit communities.”

 Holly Bynoe (TFL '21)Sage Gardens Barbados

 The 2020-2021 cohort consists of a group of dynamic people with such a range of knowledge, and the way we share is especially fruitful.

-The live sessions every week along with the assignments and instructors have been really beneficial and outstanding thus far.
+The live sessions every week along with the assignments and instructors have been beneficial and outstanding thus far.
 They grow my knowledge and challenge me weekly to think through my proposed Capstone project.
-Overall, the courses allow for the digestion and assimilation of knowledge in a pace that is thrilling and challenging.
+Overall, the courses allow for the digestion and assimilation of knowledge at a pace that is thrilling and challenging.
 Prospective applicants should be aware that this is a serious commitment.
-I spend roughly 6-8 hours a week with readings, viewing the lectures, case studies and of course attending class.
-However, the sacrifice of time directly affects my knowledge and ability to follow the systematised way of thinking through the context of my landscape, its history, social behaviours and intrinsically the nature of post-colonial societies.”
+I spend roughly 6-8 hours a week with readings, viewing the lectures, case studies, and of course attending class.
+However, the sacrifice of time directly affects my knowledge and ability to follow the systematized way of thinking through the context of my landscape, its history, social behaviors and intrinsically the nature of post-colonial societies.”

 Taking this program allowed me to become a better advocate and translate my leanings into a proper narrative that can benefit lots of people.